washingtonsousa/Code-Igniter-Photo-Gallery/README.md

 First of all you must have a http server with at least php 5.6 and MySQL Server 5 (maybe some other php features for example), for more information about it, please check out the Code Igniter documentation on https://www.codeigniter.com/user_guide/.

-*The software was build and tested on Uwamp Server (portable WAMP sever).
+*The software was built and tested on Uwamp Server (portable WAMP sever).

 Here below are some steps to follow in order to use this application